Surya Roshni

-Surya Roshni Limited (formerly Prakash Surya Roshni Limited) is an Indian multinational company headquartered in Delhi that produces fans, steel, lighting, LED, kitchen appliances and PVC pipes.
-Surya exports its products over 44 countries and is one of the top manufacturers of LED lights in India.
+Surya Roshni Limited is an Indian electrical equipment company based in Delhi.
+The company has lighting and electrical consumer durables including LED lighting, fans, pumps, and household appliances.
+It also produces plumbing equipments like PVC pipes and steel.

 History

 Surya Roshni Limited was established by B.D.
 Agarwal in 1973 as a tube making unit.
 Today it also manufactures LEDs, Lighting, PVC Fans.
 The company's current chairman is the Padma Shri awardee Jai Prakash Agarwal.

 Manufacturing plants

 Surya Roshni's steel division is called Surya Steel Pipes with steel manufacturing plants in Bhuj (Gujarat), Gwalior (Madhya Pradesh) and its primary steel plant in Bahadurgarh, Haryana.
 It also has a pipes and lighting production facility at Shimoga, Karnataka.
 It started commercial production on 1 March 2017 at their new steel pipe plant with an investment of ₹70 crore at Hindupur industrial area, Andhra Pradesh.
 Surya's lighting plant is in Kashipur, Uttarakhand and Gwalior (Madhya Pradesh).
 Additionally, the company has set up a R&D centre for LED lights in Uttarakhand.